SalesHUD

 2. Integrations mattered more than we thought

 We realized the HUD is only as useful as the context it has.
 Partners wanted playbook search and deal-specific prep notes accessible mid-call.
-So we prioritized platform integrations much earlier than planned.
-(Note: HubSpot and Salesforce integrations are currently on our roadmap.)
+So we prioritized platform integrations as a roadmap area.
+Export/copy-paste workflows are available today; native CRM sync is on the roadmap.

 3. Privacy concerns were top of mind